jaynetics/character_set/README.md

 [![Gem Version](https://badge.fury.io/rb/character_set.svg)](http://badge.fury.io/rb/character_set)
 [![Build Status](https://travis-ci.org/jaynetics/character_set.svg?branch=master)](https://travis-ci.org/jaynetics/character_set)

-This is a C-extended Ruby gem to build, read, write and compare sets of Unicode codepoints.
+This is a C-extended Ruby gem to work with sets of Unicode codepoints.
+It can read and write these sets in various formats and implements the stdlib `Set` interface for them.

-It can also replace some `Regexp` actions on `String` instances, offering much better speed (see [benchmarks](./BENCHMARK.md)).
+It also offers an alternate paradigm of `String` processing which grants much better performance than `Regexp` and `String` methods from the stdlib where applicable (see [benchmarks](./BENCHMARK.md)).

 Many parts can be used independently, e.g.:
 - `CharacterSet::Character`